Mutyalapalem

-Mutyalapalem is a village in East Godavari district in the state of Andhra Pradesh, India.
+Mutyalapalem is a village in Konaseema district in the state of Andhra Pradesh, India.

 Geography

 Mutyalapalem covers around 412 acres, and has approximately 210 houses.
 The total population of the village is around 1000.
 Mutyalapalem is about 3 km from the Bay of Bengal.
 It is part of the Konaseema delta, a triangle formed by the waters of the Godavari River and the delta.